adrianskelton/Project1/README.md

-The navbar I used was from bootstrap.  (https://getbootstrap.com/docs/4.0/components/navbar/) To make the youtube video responsive I found this css code clip (https://yoast.com/how-to-make-youtube-videos-responsive/) Pop-up Modal used from (https://codepen.io/imprakash/pen/GgNMXO) modified to suit my websites color scheme and style
+The navbar I used was from bootstrap.  (https://getbootstrap.com/docs/4.0/components/navbar/) To make the youtube video responsive I found this css code clip (https://yoast.com/how-to-make-youtube-videos-responsive/) Pop-up Modal used from (https://codepen.io/imprakash/pen/GgNMXO) modified to suit my websites color scheme and style Photogallery used on accomodation page (https://codepen.io/maxvoltar/pen/eYOPdMG) Tip used to not target all ul and li tags but only the above photogallery (https://stackoverflow.com/questions/49995250/css-global-change-to-all-ul-li-except-specific-id-or-class)

 ### Content